The Experiment’s educational philosophy is immersive, experiential, and student-centered.

 - Grow personally to become a confident and accountable leader.

-Experiential learning is a rich process by which knowledge is created not simply from experiences (learning by doing), but also by reflecting on those experiences and extracting lessons learned (learning by processing).
-The Experiment’s group leaders are trained to ensure that this process is woven throughout all activities.
+Experiential learning is a rich process through which knowledge is cultivated not simply from experiences (learning by doing), but also by reflecting on those experiences and extracting lessons learned (learning by processing).
+The Experiment’s group leaders are trained to facilitate this reflective learning process throughout the program: